 In Rosalyn Brown v Cotswold Group Limited and others 2018/GEN/GLE/01042 (January 22 2024), the court refused a late application by the Defendants to have one of its key witness give evidence remotely.
 The Court noted that it had wide powers aimed at managing its process and moving matters to resolution in a just, expeditious, fair and cost-proportionate way.
 One such power is the power to control the nature of the evidence and the mode in which it is taken at trial under Part 29.1.
 In determining how to control the nature of the evidence and the mode in which it is taken, the Court must bear in mind the Overriding Objective.
 The Overriding Objective provides several factors that ought to be considered, where appropriate, in the exercise of a court's discretion.
 In determining whether to permit the taking of evidence remotely under Part 29.3, a court must have regard to the relevant circumstances.
 So, for example, cost-savings is a factor relied upon by the Defendants in their application.
 Cost-savings can only be one relevant consideration in such an instance.
-Another question that a court must ask itself is whether such permission should be fair as between the parties.
+Another question that a court must ask itself is whether such permission should be granted in the interest of justice.
+A court is to ensure that such a direction would result in a trial that would be fair as between the parties.
 A court is to ensure that such a direction would serve to ensure, as far as practicable, that the parties are on an equal footing.
 In such an instance it becomes necessary to consider, inter alia, the complexity of the issues, the nature of the evidence to be taken and the best way for this court to weigh and assess that evidence in order to make a proper determination in the matter.
 It is a balancing exercise.